 - Limited mobility in the toe joint

 Symptoms can appear with low intensity and worsen over time.
 If turf toe is a result of an injury, symptoms may come on quickly and with high intensity.
-Once the symptoms begin to interfere with daily activities, or take a player off the field, a consultation with a doctor may be necessary.
+Once the symptoms begin to interfere with daily activities or take a player off the field, a consultation with a doctor may be necessary.

-Who is at Risk and Causes of Turf Toe
+Who is at Risk and Causes of Turf Toe?

 Turf toe gets its name because the population who is at the greatest risk of developing it are athletes of contact sports, which generally involve artificial turf.
 The risk is not limited to turf sports, however.
 Any athlete playing on a hard surface could be at risk.
-Some of the sports which put athletes at a greater risk are football, lacrosse, and soccer.
+Some of the sports which put athletes at greater risk are football, lacrosse, and soccer.
 Other athletes are also at risk, such as dancers and runners.
 Some non-athletes may also be at risk, as it is an injury of the toe it can develop in anyone.

 Many cases of turf toe are also linked to athletes who wear shoes that provide little support.
-Shoes that are capable of bending with the foot can also allow the foot to bend in such a way that may snap the ligaments inside.
+Shoes that are capable of bending with the foot can also allow the foot to bend in such a way that it may snap the ligaments inside.

 These types of athletes are at greater risk because one of the main causes of this condition is repetitive stress to the toe.
-The condition can also be caused by an injury which causes the ligaments to snap.
+The condition can also be caused by an injury that causes the ligaments to snap.